apache/cordova-plugin-wkwebview-engine/README.md

     cordova platform add https://github.com/apache/cordova-ios.git#master
     cordova plugin add https://github.com/apache/cordova-plugin-wkwebview-engine.git#master

-You also must have Xcode 7 (iOS 9 SDK) installed.
+You also must have at least Xcode 7 (iOS 9 SDK) installed.
 Check your Xcode version by running:

     xcode-select --print-path

 Required Permissions
 -----------
-WKWebView may not fully launch (the deviceready event may not fire) unless if the following is included in config.xml:
+WKWebView may not fully launch (the deviceready event may not fire) unless if the following is included in config.xml.
+This should already be installed by Cordova in your platform config.xml when the plugin is installed.

 #### config.xml

         <feature name="CDVWKWebViewEngine">